Defining the Avant-Garde with Cage, Glass, and Reich

 The term Modernism is also used to describe music of this kind.
 If one were making a chronological list of the art-history periods, then Modernism would follow Romanticism.
 This means that Avant-garde is a species of Modernism.

 But both Modernism and Avant-garde are broad stroke concepts, so further subcategories are needed.
-To really wrap your head around the bewildering cavalcade of music that is the twentieth century, you need to know definitions of the following styles and techniques: (1) serialism, (2) atonality, (3) minimalism, and (4) indeterminacy.
+To wrap your head around the bewildering cavalcade of music that is the twentieth century, you need to know definitions of the following styles and techniques: (1) serialism, (2) atonality, (3) minimalism, and (4) indeterminacy.

 There are others, of course, but these four will due to outline the boundaries of the Avant-garde.
 Here are the definitions (lightly reworded and consolidated) from Webster’s New World College Dictionary and Merriam-Webster’s Collegiate Dictionary: